-Collective is delighted to present an exhibition by Julijonas Urbonas, a Lithuanian artist who works between critical design, amusement park engineering, performative architecture, choreography, kinetic art and science fiction.
+Collective was delighted to present an exhibition by Julijonas Urbonas, a Lithuanian artist who works between critical design, amusement park engineering, performative architecture, choreography, kinetic art and science fiction.

-Julijonas will create a new version of his ongoing project Planet of People for our City Dome exhibition space, a renovated building which once housed a large astronomical telescope.
-Planet of People is an artistic and scientific feasibility study of an artificial planet made entirely from human bodies.
+Julijonas created a new version of his ongoing project Planet of People for our City Dome exhibition space, a renovated building which once housed a large astronomical telescope.
+Planet of People was an artistic and scientific feasibility study of an artificial planet made entirely from human bodies.
 The exhibition consists of six 3D scanners which are used to scan visitors, who can then view their bodies forming a new celestial object in a simulation based on astrophysics.

 Read more about Planet of People in the information which accompanies the exhibition here.

-Planet of People will be shown as part of the Edinburgh Science Festival 2020.
-After showing at Collective, the project will be presented at the 17th Venice Architecture Biennale 2020 as the special programme of the Lithuanian Space Agency, which was founded by Julijonas Urbonas, the representative of Lithuania.
+Planet of People was due to be shown as part of the Edinburgh Science Festival 2020 and at the 17th Venice Architecture Biennale 2020 as the special programme of the Lithuanian Space Agency, which was founded by Julijonas Urbonas, the representative of Lithuania.

 Julijonas Urbonas’ work has been shown in a variety of venues including: art, design, architecture biennials, academic and non-academic publications, TV and Radio shows.
 Most recently his works have been shown at the Museum of Contemporary Art, Shanghai, the Ujazdowski Castle Centre for Contemporary Art (Warsaw), RIBOCA (The Riga International Biennial of Contemporary Art), Science Gallery Dublin, the Singapore ArtScience Museum, and Design Museum Holon.
 Julijonas is the Lithuanian representative at the 17th Venice Architecture Biennale, as well as founder of the Lithuanian Space Agency.
 Through his art work he has been developing critical tools to negotiate gravity.
 Julijonas has coined the term of ‘gravitational aesthetics’, to describe his artistic approach to exploiting the means of manipulating gravity to create experiences that push the body and imagination to its extremes.